Educational Resources

 Healthy Brain Aging – Safety

 Home safety, driving, falling, and living alone are some top safety concerns for seniors.
 Learn more about what you need to do to stay safe with the resources below.
-Safe Driving for a Lifetime Advice from The Hartford on family conversations around dementia, Alzheimer’s Disease and driving.
-Driver Planning Agreement A simple form to use […]
+Resources Safe Driving for a Lifetime Advice from The Hartford on family conversations around dementia, Alzheimer’s Disease and driving.
+Driver Planning Agreement A simple form to […]

 Healthy Brain Aging – Alcohol